florianholeczek/ugfn/README.md

 git clone https://github.com/florianholeczek/ugfn
 ```

-To set up the environment you will need a python version >3.8 and <3.11.
+To set up the environment you will need python version >3.8 and <3.11.

 It is tested with version [3.10.11](https://www.python.org/downloads/release/python-31011/).